canonical/object-storage-integrator/s3/README.md

 juju config s3-integrator path=global-path
 ```

+When using `s3-integrator` for this usecase, one S3 Integrator app is deployed per bucket, such that all requirer charms that need this bucket are integrated with this instance of S3 Integrator.

 ### Consumer specific bucket and path configuration
 In this mode, the bucket and/or path is purposefully not set at the `s3-integrator` charm level, such that the related applications can request for a specific bucket and/or path from the `s3-integrator` charm when they relate to it.